Skip to main content

 Huang Yiping

-Huang Yiping, Dean of the National School of Development and a professor at Peking University, is a member of the Monetary Policy Committee of the People’s Bank of China.
+Huang Yiping, Dean of the National School of Development and Distinguished Professor at Peking University, is a member of the Monetary Policy Committee of the People’s Bank of China.

 Sort by: Show: